deonpollard/SmartBackup/README.md

 These instructions will get you up and running with SmartBackup.

 Steps involved:
-  - Install SmartBackup for yourself, team, division, or Organization
+  - **Installation** Install SmartBackup for yourself, team, division, or Organization
-  - Configure it for your needs
+  - **Setup and Configuration** Configure SmartBackup for your needs
-  - Schedule SmartBackup to run
+  - **Run SmartBackup** Schedule SmartBackup to run

 ### Installation